YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 We know that there are primary and advanced injection functions.
-Similarly there are primary and advanced reifiers: the primary reifier `Logic.reify` reifies logic variables over base types (like character and string) and constant constructors of variant types whose type constructors do not have any type parameter.
+Similarly there are primary and advanced reifiers: the primary reifier `Logic.reify` reifies logic variables over base types (like character and string) and simple variant types (whose type constructors do not have any type parameter).
 Advanced reifiers are for logic variables over variant types whose type constructors do have one or more type parameters.
 The Peano Arithmetic library defines an advanced reifier for the
 Peano number type:
 ```ocaml